benjamminf/warpjs/README.md

 Performs extrapolation on the current SVG, but uses a transformed version of that SVG to determine how the paths are extrapolated.
 This method is used to ensure that before transformation the right segments are joined to minimize quality loss after transformation.

 #### Parameters
+- `transformer` The transformation function to be used as a reference for extrapolation
 - `threshold` The length in which segments will stop extrapolation

 #### Returns